chenghanc/Emotion2/README.md

     (3589, 2304)
     Save data finish!!!
     ```
+    - The training dataset consists of 316,110 examples.
+The public test dataset consists of 3,589 examples.
+The private test dataset consists of another 3,589 examples
+    - Similarly for **AffectNet** training dataset **affectnet.csv**.
+The training dataset consists of 283,901 examples.
+The public test dataset (= private test dataset) consists of 3,500 examples
 - Train and Evaluate model
     - Modify line 28 in fer.py **(28709 to 316110)**, then
     - python mainpro_FER.py --model VGG19 --bs 64 --lr 0.01